-I see a lot of blogs and Facebook conversations about “earning the income you deserve” and “charging what you’re worth.”
+If I had a nickel for every conversation in the online space about “earning the income you deserve” and “charging what you’re worth…”

-Someone on FB will say, “I raised my prices and one of my clients said I was too expensive for her.
+Someone on FB says, “I raised my prices and one of my clients said I was too expensive for her.
 I’m heartbroken.”

 And then someone else comments, “Oh honey GURL, drop that customer like a hot potato!
-He/she is NOT your ideal client if they’re not ready to pay you what you’re worth!”
+They are NOT your ideal client if they’re not ready to pay you what you’re worth!”

 And then there’s a chorus of “Mmm hmm, preach!”
 “HUGS! ((( )))” “Tell that nickel-and-diming bargain hunter where to put it!”
 “Kick her off your subscriber list!”
 “You should kill her!”